swagger-api/swagger-ui/docs/customization/plugin-api.md

       example: {
         reducers: {
           "EXAMPLE_SET_FAV_COLOR": (state, action) => {
-            // `system.Im` is the Immutable.js library
-            return state.set("favColor", system.Im.fromJS(action.payload))
-            // we're updating the Immutable state object...
-            // we need to convert vanilla objects into an immutable type (fromJS)
-            // See immutable docs about how to modify the state
-            // PS: you're only working with the state under the namespace, in this case "example".
+            // you're only working with the state under the namespace, in this case "example".
-            // So you can do what you want, without worrying about /other/ namespaces }
+            // So you can do what you want, without worrying about /other/ namespaces return state.set("favColor", action.payload)
+          }
         }
       }